 The show's highlight was a slow-built collage that revolved around an excerpt from Henry Jacobs' The Fine Art of Goofing Off DVD, released by Important records in 2005.
 The release contained experimental audio/video broadcasted on San Fran public TV station KQED in 1972 as a collaboration between animator Bob McClay, Jacobs, and producer Chris Koch, with contributions from Alan Watts, filmmaker Jordan Belson, and several other.
 The other sources in the mix with Jacobs include:

-Listening to Donald Judd (Sub Rosa)
+-Stephen Vitiello Listening to Donald Judd (Sub Rosa)

 -"Banjo" Ikey Robinson and His Bull Fiddle Band How Low Can You Go?
 (Dust to Digital)